Types of shops in Britain:

 - In the city center, there are usually hawkers / small fruit and veg vendors.
-Some of the shops run only on weekend where you can buy small household stuff and toiletries.
+Some of the shops run only on a weekend where you can buy small household stuff and toiletries.

 - Car boot sales.
-In case you are not familiar with what is a car boot sale, its mainly people like you and me selling what they do not need at home.
+In case you are not familiar with what is a car boot sale, it’s mainly people like you and me selling what they do not need at home.
 So, generally speaking, these are second hand / used items.
 People sell their old electronic items, toys, used furniture, used books, legos, puzzles and so on.
 Many people sell their used clothes like jackets as well.

-- High end shops.
+- High-end shops.
 Typically these are very expensive shops and not all will be able to afford it.
-In London, Selfridges and Harrods are well known luxury stores.
+In London, Selfridges and Harrods are well-known luxury stores.

 There are very few things the British love to do more than shop.
 Harrod’s department store is perhaps the best known.
 Harrod’s offers everything from everyday apparel to children’s $50,000 fur coats.
 However, many shops in addition to Harrod’s, give the British a chance to buy a wide variety of great products from cosmetics to electronics.